Köln-Dellbrück station: Rail services

-Dellbrück is served by line 11 of the Rhine-Ruhr S-Bahn at 20-minute intervals from Monday to Friday and at 30-minute intervals on the weekend.
+Dellbrück is served by line 11 of the Cologne S-Bahn at 20-minute intervals from Monday to Friday and at 30-minute intervals on the weekend.
 In addition, a single morning service of Regionalbahn service RB 24 (Kall–Euskirchen–Cologne–Deutz) is extended on school days to Dellbrück and from there runs back to Cologne Hauptbahnhof.
 In addition, the station is passed by freight trains of Häfen und Güterverkehr Köln (Cologne ports and freight, HGK), running to and from the freight yard in Bergisch Gladbach.

 Infrastructure

 The station has two electrified through tracks running between two outside platforms for the S-Bahn.
 Both platforms have a length of 232 metres and a height of 76 cm (measured from the top of the rail), which do not allow level access to the class 423 electric multiple units running on line S11.
 The platforms are staggered, so they directly face each other only for a length of 120 m.
 There is a bypass track to the north of the platform for services to Cologne that is used by the already mentioned RB 24 service.
 This is electrified, but only over a length of 210 m that is available for passenger operations.

 A single-track section begins nearly 500 m east of the station, which continues to the end of the line in Bergisch Gladbach.
 Although there is a connection to the freight yard, only the tracks used by the S-Bahn track are electrified.
 Between Dellbrück station and the merging of the tracks to its east there are two disused private sidings.